orange-cloudfoundry/gobis-server/README.md

    --key value                                Path to a key file or a key content to enable https server (default: "server.key")
-   --log-level value, -l value                Log level to use --log-json, -j                             Write log in json --sidecar, -s                              Run server as a sidecar, you can use sidecar-env to force sidecar env detection --sidecar-env value                        Must be use with --sidecar, this permit to force sidecar env detection --no-color                                 Logger will not display colors --lets-encrypt-domains value, --led value  If set server will use a certificate generated with let's encrypt, value should be your domain(s) (e.g.: --lets-encrypt=example.com[,seconddomain.com]).
+   --log-level value, -l value                Log level to use --log-json, -j                             Write log in json --sidecar, -s                              Run server as a sidecar --sidecar-app-port value                   Set port where real app is listening when running in sidecar (default: 8081) [$PROXY_APP_PORT]
+   --no-color                                 Logger will not display colors --lets-encrypt-domains value, --led value  If set server will use a certificate generated with let's encrypt, value should be your domain(s) (e.g.: --lets-encrypt=example.com[,seconddomain.com]).
 Host and port will be overwritten to use 0.0.0.0:443
    --help, -h                                 show help